-If you have any additional questions or would like more information please contact our Parental Engagement Outreach Officer Andrew Norrie by email: Andrew@ief.org.uk
+If you have any additional questions or would like more information, please contact IEF's Parental Engagement Outreach Officer Andrew Norrie by email: Andrew@ief.org.uk.

 The parental ballot is the opportunity for parents to vote on whether they want the school to transform.
-The ballot is postal and organised by an independent organisation known as the Electoral Reform Service (ERS), therefore all responses remain confidential.
-Every adult registered as a parent of a child at the school will get a vote.
-(One vote per registered parent).
+The ballot is postal and organised by an independent organisation known as the CIVICA formerly the Electoral Reform Service (ERS), therefore all responses remain confidential.
+Every adult registered as a parent / legal guardian of a child at the school will get a vote.
+(One vote per registered parent/guardian).

 For the result to be considered, at least 50% of parents must vote.
 If there is a turn-out of less than 50% then a second ballot will automatically take place.
 If 51% or more of those who have voted, vote in favour of transformation, then a development proposal for transformation must be submitted to the Education Authority (EA).
 The EA will then publish an advertisement in the press and there will be a two month consultation period during which time relevant supporting data from the school (including an Action Plan for Integration) will be lodged with the Department of Education.

 Yes.
 All schools except Special Schools and Hospital Schools can transform.
-Their admissions policy will then be changed as transforming schools have to recruit 10% of their next year’s intake from whichever is their minority community.
+Their admissions policy may however need to be changed to ensure that the transformed school is able to recruit 10% of their next year’s intake from whichever is their minority community.

 There are currently 65 integrated schools across Northern Ireland; 45 primary schools and 20 post-primary schools.